Skip to content

 Make sure to take your time to wander around the palace and admire the beautiful decorations and paintings that cover the walls.
 Most of which are coats of arms representing students who had attended the school between the 16th-18th centuries.

-Buy your tickets online here, or you can purchase your ticket from the ticket booth on the second level of the palace.
+Buy your tickets online at the official website, or you can purchase your ticket from the ticket booth on the second level of the palace.
+We recommend buying your tickets in advance during the peak season (June to September).

 Opening hours: Monday – Saturday from 10:00 am – 6:00 pm